 Treatment with Laser Dentistry

 Dr. Naguib’s mission is to provide patients with comfortable and comprehensive dental care.
 Depending on the tissue type that is being operated on, Dr. Naguib may use different equipment.
-Lasers also cause less bleeding than other traditional surgery tools like scalpels, so the surgery site may not bleed as much.
+Lasers also cause less bleeding than traditional surgical tools like scalpels, so the surgical site may not bleed as much.

-Laser dentistry is a great option for patients who may have dental anxiety because it does not use drills and sutures.
+Laser dentistry is a great option for patients with dental anxiety because it does not use drills or sutures.
 This type of dentistry is designed with the patient’s comfort in mind.

 Soft Tissue Laser Dentistry

-Soft tissue refers to gum tissues or other soft tissues in the mouth.
-Gum recontouring, also known as crown lengthening, is a procedure that can be used to treat a “gummy” smile.
+Soft tissue refers to the gum tissues or other soft tissues in the mouth.
+Gum recontouring, also known as crown lengthening, is a procedure used to treat a “gummy” smile.

-Frenectomies, or tongue ties that can impede speech, can also be treated in our office.
+Frenectomies, or tongue-ties that can impede speech, can also be performed in our office.
 Soft tissue lasers can also treat gum disease, gum inflammation, cold sores, and benign tumors.

-Increasingly, soft tissue lasers can help treat things like TMJ disorders and sleep apnea.
-Lasers can help with the inflammation that you experience in your jaw joint when you have a TMJ disorder.
+Increasingly, soft-tissue lasers can help treat conditions such as TMJ disorders and sleep apnea.
+Lasers can help reduce the inflammation you experience in your jaw joint with a TMJ disorder.

 They can also be used to reshape the soft tissues in your throat.
-You can eliminate tissue that blocks the throat when you’re sleeping to lessen the impact of sleep apnea on your body.
+You can eliminate tissue that blocks your throat while you sleep to lessen the impact of sleep apnea on your body.

 Hard Tissue Laser Dentistry

-Hard tissue refers to tooth structure in the mouth.
+The tooth structure in your mouth is hard tissue.
 Hard tissue laser dentistry addresses cavities and tooth decay, treats tooth sensitivity, and is used in other restorative procedures.
 Dental lasers that treat hard tissue use heat and water to treat these problems.

-Lasers are ideal for tooth decay because the heat of the laser can kill the bacteria in your cavity.
+Lasers are ideal for tooth decay because their heat can kill the bacteria in your cavity.
 Laser dentistry also eliminates the need for anesthesia and drilling in most cases.
-This helps to keep you more at ease throughout the procedure and minimizes the discomfort that you experience throughout the procedure.
+This helps keep you more at ease throughout the procedure and minimizes the discomfort you experience.

-Hard tissue lasers can assist when you’re whitening your teeth as well.
+Hard tissue lasers can also assist when you’re whitening your teeth.
 They can help to speed up the bleaching process to get the results you’re looking for.

 Laser Dentistry FAQs